David Geaney (Kerry Gaelic footballer, born 1985): Junior

 He was part of the county Junior side in 2005.
 His first appearance was in the semi-final win over Limerick where he scored a point.
 He also appeared in the subsequent Munster final loss to Cork.

 Senior

 After a number of years away from intercounty football, he became part of the Kerry panel in 2011.
 He was part of the team that won the pre-season McGrath Cup after overcoming Clare in the final.

 He made his first league appearance with 4 points against All-Ireland champions Cork, and went on to play 4 more games.
-He later made his championship debut against Limerick in the Minster semi-final.
+He later made his championship debut against Limerick in the Munster semi-final.
 He played no part for the rest of the championship< including the All-Ireland final loss to Dublin.

 He played in the 2012 McGrath Cup but left the panel before the start of the league.